geodask/svelte-reactive-table/sites/docs/src/routes/docs/column-definition/+page.md

 </script>
 ```

-## Identifying Rows
+Each column maps directly to a property in your data objects.
+The `accessor` tells the table which data to show, and the `header` is what your users see at the top of each column.

+## The Important Bit: Row Identification

-For reliable row identification, mark one column as the identifier:
+For the best experience, mark one column as your row identifier:

 ```svelte
 const columns = [